 GLOW & YMLP Clubs are youth-led clubs housed in diverse communities around the country.
 The clubs provide an opportunity for young men and women to become leaders in their communities.
 These youth are often GLOW or YMLP Camp alumni who, through GLOW and YMLP Club activities, are able to apply what they have learned at camp about leadership and civic engagement in their communities.
 Clubs hold two meetings monthly and are responsible for one community service project each school semester.

-GLOW/YMLP Regional Clubs are the 7 flagship GLOW & YMLP clubs in Macedonia.
-They receive a higher level of support from YMCA, which includes funding, mentoring, and unique opportunities for training and skill development, and thus have more rigorous national standards which they must complete to fulfill their obligations as a club.
-The organization of clubs in this way allows YMCA and your club coordinators to be more engaged in your club efforts.
-The 7 Regional Clubs for the 2018-2019 school year include: Bitola, Kocani, Gevgelija, Skopje, Stip, Struga, and Tetovo.
+The support which GLOW/YMLP Regional Clubs receive from YMCA includes funding, mentoring, and unique opportunities for training and skills development.
+These clubs have more rigorous national standards which they must complete to fulfill their obligations as a club.
+The organization of clubs in this way allows YMCA and the club coordinators to be more engaged in the club efforts.

-GLOW and YMLP Satellite Clubs will be found this year in locations like Gostivar, Strumica, and Kumanovo.
-They are clubs formed by dedicated camp alumni who have stepped up into leadership roles in their community in the best tradition of GLOW and YMLP.
-These clubs are more flexible in their responsibilities, and while they have the opportunity to receive more tangible support from YMCA also have the option of creating their own club experience.
-Satellite clubs are welcome to participate in meetings, events, and service projects near their local Regional Club.
-They also have the opportunity to transition into Regional Clubs in Future years.
+GLOW and YMLP Satellite Clubs are more flexible in their responsibilities, and while they have the opportunity to receive more tangible support from YMCA, they also have the option of creating their own club experience.
+Satellite clubs are welcomed to participate in meetings and events held by their local Regional Club, but they are expected to take part in the service projects organized by this same local Regional Club.
+Satellite clubs also have the opportunity of transition into Regional Club in the future years.

 WHO DO WE WORK WITH?

-- Clubs are funded in large part by our partners and supporters including: OKTA, Mermeren Kombinat, TAV Airports, Alkaloid, Kromberg & Schubert, European Endowment for Democracy and dozens of individual contributors to our annual crowdfunding campaign.
+- Clubs are funded in large part by our partners and supporters including: OKTA, Mermeren Kombinat, SASA mine, TAV Airports, Alkaloid, Kromberg & Schubert, ESM and dozens of individual contributors to our annual crowdfunding campaign.

 GLOW and YMLP Clubs began in 2000 and 2016 respectively in order to provide camp alumni with an opportunity to apply the lessons they learned at Camps GLOW and YMLP in their communities.
 With a strong commitment to equality and diversity GLOW and YMLP clubs focus on curriculum tracks like environmentalism, civic responsibility, personal development, leadership, youth employability and women’s empowerment.
 Clubs prepare and propel youth to compose their leadership skills so that they may become the leaders in their communities, and in the world.
 GLOW and YMLP Clubs formally partnered with YMCA Bitola in 2016.